abushadab/selfhosted-supabase-mcp-basic-auth/README.md

 *   **Realtime Inspection**
     *   `list_realtime_publications`: Lists PostgreSQL publications (often `supabase_realtime`).

-*(Note: `get_logs` was initially planned but skipped due to implementation complexities in a self-hosted environment).*
+*(Note: `get_logs` was initially planned but skipped due to implementation complexities in a self-hosted environment.)*

 ## Setup and Installation